-The Patrol Lieutenant shall prepare an annual management review and analysis report on use of force incidents.
-The report shall be submitted to and reviewed and approved by the Chief of Police.
-The report should not contain the names of officers, suspects, or case numbers and should include:
+At least annually, the chief or designee shall prepare an analysis report on use of force incidents.
+The report shall be reviewed and approved by the Chief of Police.
+The report should not contain the names of officers, suspects, or case numbers, and should include: